Toki, Gifu: Economy

-Toki is increasing a bedroom community for nearby Gifu and Nagoya.
+Toki is increasingly a bedroom community for nearby Gifu and Nagoya.
 The city is known for its production of ceramics.
-In Spring 2005, Toki Premium Outlets was opened on the outskirts of the city.
-Toki Premium Outlets is a luxury outlet mall full of name-brand stores.
+In Spring 2005, a luxury outlet mall with many name-brand stores, called Toki Premium Outlets, was opened on the outskirts of the city.
 Besides pottery, this outlet mall is one of the biggest tourist spots.
 The city is home to the Large Helical Device, a stellarator investigating plasma physics with an eye towards fusion power generation.

 Education

 Toki has eight public elementary schools and six public middle schools operated by the city government.
 The city has three public high schools operated by the Gifu Prefectural Board of Education.